Functions in Python

 return Sum

-In this functions program, the user asked to enter three numbers.
-Then by calling the function, we calculate the Sum and Average of that three numbers.
+The user is asked to enter three numbers in this functions program.
+Then by calling the method, we calculate the Sum and Average of those three numbers.

 def sumAndAverage(x, y, z):